Couple inspired by shocking trend uses 'power of business' to give back

 “For every bag we sell, we support American kids, families and communities in the ways they need it most,” Tatelman said.

 State Bags hosts several bag drop rallies and donation events per year at schools and nonprofit organizations.
-Students and community members receive brand-new State Bag backpacks with fun surprises to stuff inside.
+Students and community members receive brand-new State Bag backpacks with fun stuff inside.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE